I left my corporate career behind in 2017 before it was the popular thing to do.

 When you look like a slouch, you feel like a slouch.

 That’s why, today, I get up and go through the exact motions of getting ready that I would normally do if I were commuting to a real office.

 I can’t tell you what this little routine has done for my mental health.

-Plus – I’m always ready to go if I’m invited to a last-minute Zoom call during the day.
+Plus – I’m always webcam ready if I’m invited to last-minute video calls during the day.

 And including exercise in that routine is also of the utmost importance.